XyzMails/PyKernelOS/README.md

 01.02.24 - dude i forgor it was 2024 :skull: oh and the requirements are getting bigger and bigger with more apps. - niko

 01.02.24 - nahhh thas crazyyyyyyyy just wanted to say something but i forgor - niko

+08.02.24 - pkOS is done. there wont be any updates for new features.

 # TODO